 Breastfeeding is an essential part of women's reproductive cycle: it is the third link after pregnancy and childbirth.
-It protects mothers' health both in the short and long term by, among others, reducing postpartum bleeding, aiding the mother's recovery after birth (synchronization of sleep patterns, enhanced self-esteem, lower rates of post-partum depression, easier return to pre-pregnancy weight), offering the mother protection from iron deficiency anaemia, delaying the return of fertility thus providing a natural method of child spacing (the Lactational Amenorrhea Method - LAM) for millions of women who do not have access to modern form of contraception, and decreasing the incidence of osteoporosis and the risk of ovarian-, breast- and other reproductive cancers later in life.
-For these reasons, promoting, protecting and supporting breastfeeding is part of the State obligation to ensure women receive appropriate services in connection with the post-natal period.
-In addition, if a woman cannot choose to breastfeed because of external conditions beyond her control, she is stripped of bodily integrity and denied the opportunity to enjoy the full potential of her body for health, procreation and sexuality.
-The right to breastfeed does not disappear with the fact that some women may choose alternative methods of feeding their children.
+It protects mothers' health, both in the short and long term, by, among others, aiding the mother's recovery after birth, offering the mother protection from iron deficiency anaemia and is a natural method of child spacing (the Lactational Amenorrhea Method, LAM) for millions of women that do not have access to modern form of contraception.